Clerget aircraft engines: Rotary engine development (spark ignition)

+Beginning in 1911, Clerget's engines were built under an agreement with the firm Malicet et Blin with manufacturing outsourced to Clément-Bayard.
 From 1912, Pierre Clerget devoted himself to the design of rotary engines.
 Clerget's designs were successful, initially with the sports aircraft market and then with military customers.
 In 1913, Pierre Clerget founded a new company, Clerget-Blin with the industrialist Eugène Blin.
-More than 30,000 Clerget rotary engine were built during World War I with the type being fitted to a large number of important aircraft including the Sopwith Camel and Vickers Gunbus.
+More than 30,000 Clerget rotary engine were built during World War I with many of these being built under licence in the United Kingdom by several firms, including Gwynnes and Ruston-Proctor.
+During World War I, Clerget rotary engines were fitted to a large number of aircraft types and powered the majority of Sopwith Camel fighter aircraft flown by the Royal Flying Corps.

 Design features

 The Clerget rotary engines were air-cooled with either seven, nine or eleven cylinders.
 They were fitted with a double thrust ball race, which enabled them to be used either as a pusher or as a tractor engine.

 The engines worked on a four-stroke cycle.
-The chief point of difference from other rotary engines was that the inlet and exhaust valves were mechanically operated by means of separate cams, tappets and rocker arms.
+The chief point of difference from most other rotary engines was that the inlet and exhaust valves were mechanically operated by means of separate cams, tappets and rocker arms.

 A source of failure among the Clerget engines were the special-purpose piston rings, called obturator rings.
 These were located below the gudgeon or wrist pin, to block heat transfer from the combustion area to the lower part of the cylinder and overcome their subsequent distortion.
 These rings were often made from brass and only had a lifespan of a few hours.
 The Bentley BR1 and Bentley BR2 rotaries were designed as improvements of the Clerget, while sharing some of the earlier engine's distinctive design features they had conventional piston rings and cylinder liners.